 Some people will tell you that yoga is very slow and boring.
 Whatsoever they believe and tell you, after a few yoga session you will surely come to know that it is an exceptional exercise.
-Yoga is a primitive form of fitness with source in India focuses on developing balance, improving body posture, strengthen muscles and improve flexibility as a whole.
+Yoga is a primitive form of fitness with a source in India focuses on developing balance, improving body posture, strengthen muscles and improve flexibility as a whole.
 Yoga is a great exercise.
 It is for all ages.
 Yoga for men and women, yoga for beginners and seniors.
 Yoga can be practiced by anyone, anytime.

 Do not let anybody misguide you, these are all results of practicing yoga and not prerequisites.
 Nobody expects you to become a master in yoga poses on the very first day.
 It is a great exercise.
 It is all about pushing your body’s limits bit by bit, over time.
-To start, it is helpful to keep the below mentioned things in mind suggested by yoga experts.
+To start, it is helpful to keep the below-mentioned things in mind suggested by yoga experts.

 - Do whatsoever you easily can.

-- There is not such competition.
+- There is not much competition.